Ranjaniot/Microwave-oven-project/README.md

  !
 Convection Mode :- In this mode user can set the oven to pre heat for  a particular temperature and it takes3 minutes to preheat the oven.
 After pre heating ids done then the user can set the time as per the requirements.

-Start Mode :- this mode is used to any mode berake afre this mode is again restart.
+Start Mode :- this mode is used to any mode berake after this mode is again restart.

 Introduction of microwave overn